 \subsection{Motivation and Contributions}

 In this paper, we consider an ultra-dense time-division duplex (TDD) $K$-cell slotted ALOHA \emph{random access} network, consisting of one AP and $N$ users in \emph{each} cell, which is suited for MTC and IoT networks.
-We then introduce a decentralized \emph{interference-aware opportunistic random access (IA-ORA)} protocol that achieves the optimal \emph{physical layer (PHY) throughput scaling} by effectively exploiting the multiuser diversity gain in the network model.
+We focus primarily on rather simple slotted ALOHA instead of sophisticated MAC protocols since we aim at designing an intuitive random access protocol that leads to the $K$-fold MAC throughput gain in our network.
+To this end, in the network model with decentralized transmission, we propose an \emph{interference-aware opportunistic random access (IA-ORA)} protocol that achieves the optimal \emph{throughput scaling} (i.e., sum rate scaling) by effectively exploiting the multiuser diversity gain.
 Precisely, not only the MAC throughput (or equivalently, the network throughput) of $\frac{K}{e}$ but also the power gain of $\log \log N$ can be achieved in the $K$-cell slotted ALOHA random access network under consideration.
 Here, the {\em MAC throghput} of slotted ALOHA is defined as the average number of successfully decoded packets per time slot in the literature, extending the performace metric in \cite{li2016maximum} to multi-cell environments.
-First of all, it is worthwhile to address the fundamental differences between our IA-ORA protocol and the two different types of opportunistic transmission protocols in Section \ref{subsec_relatedWork}: \begin{itemize} \item Unlike \emph{opportunistic scheduling} in \cite{knopp1995information, viswanath2002opportunistic, sharif2005capacity, shin2012can} for cellular multiple access environments where base stations select users based on feedforward information, in our IA-ORA protocol designed for random access, both the intra-cell collision and inter-cell interference are mitigated solely by users' \emph{opportunistic transmission} in a decentralized manner. \item The conventional ORA protocol in \cite{qin2006distributed} was shown to achieve the multiuser diversity gain (i.e., the power gain) for single-AP slotted ALOHA random access, but its extension to multi-cell random access is not straightforward due to the existence of inter-cell interference.
-Moreover, in addition to the power gain, it remains open in the literature how to provide the \emph{$K$-fold increase} in the MAC throughput via properly mitigating the inter-cell interference in the $K$-cell slotted ALOHA random access network. \end{itemize}
+First of all, it is worth noting that our IA-ORA protocol is fundamentally different from the two different types of opportunistic transmission protocols in Section \ref{subsec_relatedWork} from the following perspectives: \begin{itemize} \item In contrast to \emph{opportunistic scheduling} in \cite{knopp1995information, viswanath2002opportunistic, sharif2005capacity, shin2012can} applied for cellular multiple access in which base stations select users based on feedforward information, both the intra-cell collision and the inter-cell interference can be mitigated only by users' \emph{opportunistic transmission} in our decentralized IA-ORA protocol designed for random access. \item While the conventional ORA protocol in \cite{qin2006distributed} was shown to achieve the multiuser diversity gain (i.e., the power gain) for single-AP slotted ALOHA random access, its extension to multi-cell random access is not straightforward since there exists the inter-cell interference.
+Moreover, besides the power gain, it remains open how to offer the \emph{$K$-fold increase} in the MAC throughput via appropriately mitigating the inter-cell interference in the $K$-cell slotted ALOHA random access network. \end{itemize}